 🔑 Internal Communications Metric #1: Reach

 What do we mean by reach?

 The modern workforce is increasingly dispersed and mobile.
-According to one study, seventy percent of employees “do not work at a desk or have a corporate email address, and among those that do, less than 50 percent of employees with intranet access log in daily.”
+According to one study, 70% of employees "do not work at a desk or have a corporate email address.
+And among those who do, less than 50% of employees with intranet access log in daily."